burst-apps-team/burst-wiki/500k-hf-checklist.md

 ### What To Do \*\*Now\*\* that  is released?
 (Everyone)

 -   Make sure you have a current version of the wallet
 -   Make sure you shut down all instances of pre- wallets, especially 1.2.9 or 1.3.6cg.
-These are **obsolete**.
+These are **obsolete** and will no longer function after the fork.

 <!-- -->